January 26, 2017

 This is the first article in a series that will help you answer some common questions and help you find the type of online safety training system that's best for your company.

-In this article, we'll look at two common types of online safety training: on-demand online safety training and online safety training that's administered using learning management systems (LMSs).
+In this article, we'll look at two common types of online safety training: on-demand training and training delivered via learning management systems (LMSs).

 Although different online safety training providers may use different terms for these ideas, some common methods of online safety training include: